 The purpose of the SIM initiative is to test the ability of state governments to use regulatory and policy levers to accelerate transformation; state government led innovation with broad stakeholder input and engagement, including multi-payer models, will accelerate delivery system transformation to provide better care at lower cost.

 Under this round of Model Testing awards, CMMI has indicated that up to 12 model test states may receive awards, with $20 - $100 Million per state, over 48 months.
 Award amounts will be based on state population size and proposal scope, model complexity, size of target population, spectrum of state policy activity, level of multi-payer and other stakeholder involvement, return on investment and strength of the evidence base.

 The proposal requirements and materials associated with this FOA can be accessed on CMMI's SIM webpage.
 The State received over 30 letters of support from community stakeholders which were submitted with the application.

 We will update this page with any further developments on the SIM Testing Award.

 Stakeholder Engagement – Summer 2014

-As the State prepares to respond to this FOA, it will continue to seek stakeholder support and input.
+As the State prepares to respond to this FOA and any other requirements in completing a successful application process, it will continue to seek stakeholder support and input.
 In addition to targeted stakeholder meetings, the Department of Health hosted a webinar on the current FOA and its requirements on June 6, 2014.
 This webinar was open to the public and slides are available below.